jypma/modsynth/README.md

 The following modules are available:

+* A [AS3340-based oscillator](AS3340-VCO) designed by me (based on a combination of earlier designs from the internet)
+* A [PT2399-based delay](PT2399-Delay) designed by me (based on a combination of earlier designs from the internet)
 - A [Dual 4-channel mixer](DualMixer) module designed by me (based on basic opamp mixer essentials)
+- A [Quad Attenuverter](QuadAttenuverter) with offset, based on an internet design
 - [Ornament & Crime](OrnamentCrime), a well-known open hardware design
-- A [Quad Attenuverter](QuadAttenuverter) with offset, based on an internet design
 - Ray Wilson's  [Dual-VCA](RayWilson-Dual-VCA) as originally designed by Gerbrand Sterrenburg
 - [Roland System 100 ADSR](SCM-140-ADSR) as originally designed by Gerbrand Sterrenburg
-- Thomas Henry's [555 VCO](TH-555-VCO) as originally designed by Gerbrand Sterrenburg
 - The YUSynth [Steiner VCF](Steiner-VCF) as originally designed by Gerbrand Sterrenburg
 - Music Thing Modular's [Turing Machine](TuringMachine), a well-known open hardware design